 We’ve attached an example of our reset wallpaper.
 Feel free to download it or use it as a template for your system.

 How do you get 8 hours of sleep each night?

-Have you found a way to get a solid 7–8 hours sleep AND still have time for self-development in between work and life?
+Have you found a way to get a solid 7–8 hours of sleep AND still have time for self-development in between work and life?
 If you have, please share your process in the comments below.